- If you need to search the Monterey

 station.
 Since 2012 it has presented an eclectic mix of alternative

 rock, blues, and the good stuff from earlier generations.
 While we miss

 having a full-time jazz station on The Peninsula, the current

 offerings make KRML very much worth tuning in.

 - KPIG - 107oink5

-one of the highest rated stations in the Monterey Bay area, and rightly
+one of the most beloved radio stations in the Monterey Bay area, and

 so.
 Appropriately located in the town of Freedom, KPIG is the perfect